fruitbox12/NeuRacle/README.md

 After every round, data will be refreshed, NAR token will also be minted to reward (or burned to punish) validators.

-The round call and call-off will run by first-come-first-serve mechanism.
+The round call and call-off will run by a racing condition.
 The individual call (or call-off) a round will receive a reasonable reward.
 This incentive is to ensure that data valitation round will happen and concluded right after they passed requirement.

 Round call requirement is the round-length limited time.

-Time unit of on-chain NeuRacle is transactions history or epoch length.
+Current time unit of on-chain NeuRacle is transactions history or epoch length.

 Round length is the limited time between each data validation round.
 Data can be validated every 10tx, 100tx or 1epoch,...